On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Evaluation

 We use multiple metrics to evaluate the performance of the different baselines.
 Before evaluating, the attributions are capped at the 99.9th percentile to avoid outlying high-intensity attributions to dominate the visualizations and evaluations.

-\textbf{Ablation tests\quad} An intuitive way to assess attribution quality are ablation tests.
-We perform top-k ablation by removing the top-k most important pixels (provided by the different baselines) and measuring the drop in classifier confidence.
-Since this can ignore spatial structure \cite{sturmfelsVisualizingImpactFeature2020}, we also conduct region-based ablation by computing the attribution map’s center of mass and ablating increasingly large square regions around it, testing for coherent, clinically relevant localization.
-We use two standard imputation methods to impute ablated pixels: \begin{itemize}[leftmargin=*, topsep=1pt, itemsep=2pt, parsep=0pt] \item Mean Imputation: replace each pixel with image-wide mean \item Gaussian Blur: replace each pixel with a blurred version \end{itemize} As these suffer from the same challenge when missingness is diagnostically meaningful, we additionally introduce the following more medically grounded imputations: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=2pt, parsep=0pt] \item Counterfactual Imputation: replace with corresponding pixel from generated healthy counterfactual \item Blurred Counterfactual Imputation: replace with corresponding pixel from blurred counterfactual \item Mean Normal Imputation: replace with pixelwise average from healthy training samples \end{itemize} We track how classifier confidence changes as more pixels are ablated.
+\paragraph{Ablation tests} An intuitive way to assess attribution quality are ablation tests, where certain pixels are replaced and the drop in classifier confidence is measured to assess their influence on the model output.
+In our experiments, we perform two common kinds of ablation tests \cite{sturmfelsVisualizingImpactFeature2020, ghorbaniInterpretationNeuralNetworks2019}: (1) Top-k ablation by removing the top-k most important pixels (provided by the different baselines) and measuring the drop in classifier confidence.
+(2) Region-based ablation by computing the attribution map’s center of mass and ablating increasingly large square regions around it, testing for coherent, clinically relevant localization.
+We use two standard imputation methods to impute ablated pixels \cite{sturmfelsVisualizingImpactFeature2020}: \textit{Mean Imputation}: replace each pixel with image-wide mean; \textit{Gaussian Blur}: replace each pixel with a blurred version.
+As these suffer from the same challenge when missingness is diagnostically meaningful, we additionally introduce the following more medically grounded imputations: \textit{Counterfactual Imputation}: replace with corresponding pixel from generated healthy counterfactual; \textit{Blurred Counterfactual Imputation}: replace with corresponding pixel from blurred counterfactual; \textit{Mean Normal Imputation}: replace with pixelwise average from healthy training samples.
+We track how classifier confidence changes as more pixels are ablated.
 Faster confidence drops (i.e., lower curves) indicate more informative attributions.